Harp Mill, Castleton

 Harp Mill was a former cotton spinning mill in the Castleton, Rochdale, Greater Manchester, England.
 Queensway, Castleton was a hub of cotton mills including the three 't', Th'Arrow, Th'Harp, and Th'Ensor.
 The 1908 Castleton map includes: Marland Cotton Mill, Castleton Cotton Mill, Globe Works (Textile Machinery), Arrow Cotton Mill, Harp Cotton Mill, Globe Leather Works, Castleton Size Works and Castleton Iron Works.
-Th'Harp was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1964.
-The site now houses industrial units.
+Th'Harp was built in 1908 for the Harp Doubling Company and was taken over by the Lancashire Cotton Corporation in 1938.
+The mill closed in 1958, and was sold to the hosiery manufacturer N. Corah (St. Margaret) Ltd.

 Location

 Rochdale is a large market town in Greater Manchester, England.
 It lies amongst the foothills of the Pennines on the River Roch, 5.3 mi north-northwest of Oldham, and 9.8 mi north-northeast of the city of Manchester.
 Rochdale is surrounded by several smaller settlements which together form the Metropolitan Borough of Rochdale.
 Castleton lies to the south west, just north of Chadderton, it became part of Rochdale in 1899.

 Castleton is served by the Rochdale Canal which officially opened in 1804.
 This provides a broad canal link across the Pennines and consequent became an important transport corridor.
 Within Greater Manchester, the canal started at the Bridgewater Canal, linked with Ashton Canal and passed through Ancoats, Droylsden, Moston, Middleton and Chadderton before passing Castleton and to the south of Rochdale towards Todmorden.
 The canal carried coal and cotton to the mills, and the completed yarn to the weaving sheds.
 In 1890 the canal company had 2,000 barges and traffic reached 700,000 tons/year, the equivalent of 50 barges a day, in spite of competition from the Manchester and Leeds Railway.

 The rail service provided by Manchester and Leeds Railway from 1839, had important goods yards at Castleton.
 It was amalgamated into the Lancashire and Yorkshire Railway in 1847, and lines ran to Bury, Burnley, Oldham, Manchester and Leeds.